tanweijie123/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**
-By default, you can click enter and a browser will open the User Guide.
+By default, you can press "ENTER" key and a browser will open the User Guide.
+This pop-up window will close after you clicked on the link.
-You may also press "ESC" key to close this window.
+Alternatively, you may press the "ESC" key to close this window.
 </div>

 ### 3.1.3 Viewing settings: `settings`